BIMIB-DISCo/CT4TD/README.md

 	these data must be inserted in percentile of cells with BCR-ABL mutation respect the total.

 	-Open single-analysis.nb  as a mathematica notebook (http://www.wolfram.com/?source=nav) then click Evaluation -> Evaluate Notebook to run the analysis.
-You will obtain the PK personal parameters (file personal.dat) and in if TB data are present also the PD personalized parameters.
+You will obtain the PK personal parameters (file personal.dat) and  if TB data are present also the PD personalized parameters.
 Step 2: